zxyzzx/Silence/README.md

 I will use cardboard to make a pleated effect, wrapping it in layers around the outside of the box, with the cardboard stacked to make the box resemble a sponge-wrapped soundproof chamber.

+Summary (challenges and gains)：

+About the challenges, I really think the process was full of challenges, not only needed to learn the code knowledge during the project.
+The circuit connections afterwards also need a lot of patience and care.
+The housing also required full use of hands-on skills.
+Probably the most challenging part for me was the code, for example some of the symbols took me a long time to understand them.
+But in the end I managed to complete them, whether by asking my classmates or my teacher for advice.
+During this course I not only gained knowledge of code and circuits, but also gained friendship in the lab.
+Although each student was preparing their own final project, but we discussed our experiences with each other during the busy time, for example: someone spent a long time checking the circuit and finally found that it was a soldering short circuit; someone found that the speaker often did not work and found that it needed added resistors to match the circuit work; some people were not proficient in code and asked teachers and classmates for advice on their problems.
+Throughout this some of the experience even kept passing on, I gained knowledge about soldering boards from one girl and I passed it on to another student when someone asked me about it.
+Being in the lab is busy and fulfilling, it's an amazing place!
+I really like here.